Routine use cases

 Orena routine generator; Orena 5-minute routine guide

-The reader wants practical context about "What to do when weekly planning changes your routine plan" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Routine adjustment: weekly planning" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step